8 Effective Methods: How To Get Rid Of Waterbugs

 Look out for algae and little eggs in your pool.
 They will also leave discarded shells, egg cases, and droppings in their surroundings.
 If you find small black pellets in your pool, it is time to clean it.

-8 Ways To Get Rid of Waterbugs
+How To Get Rid of Waterbugs: 8 Simple Methods

 There are many ways to kill a waterbug.
 However, if you find them in large numbers, they may prove difficult to eradicate.